vietnd69/dst-api-webdocs/docs/api-vanilla/examples/case-status.md

     -- Create periodic update task
     return player:DoPeriodicTask(CONFIG.UPDATE_INTERVAL, function()
-        -- Only collect data if widget exists and is visible if not widget or not widget.shown then return end
+        -- Skip processing if widget is hidden if not widget or not widget.shown then return end

         -- Collect current status data